-7.1.10.3 Methanol
+8.1.10.3 Methanol

-Methanol or methyl alchohol is often used at low temperatures below 0°C. Methanol is relatively inexpensive, has good control characteristics, and has a low freeze point.
+Methanol or methyl alchohol is often used at low temperatures below 0C.
+Methanol is relatively inexpensive, has good control characteristics, and has a low freeze point.
 Methanol is very toxic so care must be taken when using and disposing of this fluid.

-7.1.10.4 Mineral Oil
+8.1.10.4 Mineral Oil

 Mineral oil or paraffin oil is often used at moderate temperatures above the range of water.
 Mineral oil is relatively inexpensive.
 At lower temperatures mineral oil is quite viscous and control may be poor.
 At higher temperatures vapor emission becomes significant.
-The vapors may be dangerous and a fume hood should be used.
+The vapors may be dangerous and use of a fume hood is highly recommended.
 As with most oils mineral oil will expand as temperature increases so be careful not to fill the bath too full that it overflows when heated.
 The viscosity and thermal characteristics of mineral oil is poorer than water so temperature stability will not be as good.
 Mineral oil has very low electrical conductivity.
 Use caution with mineral oil since it is flammable and may also cause serious injury if inhaled or ingested.

-7.1.10.5 Silicone Oils
+8.1.10.5 Silicone Oil